I get you.

 In fact, you may even find yourself spontaneously doing a shameless “happy seamstress” dance!

-So if you’re ready, start with the links below:
+So if you’re ready, start HERE!

 And remember this tweetable quote: